424 Clay St., Lower Level

-Mr. Anolik received his Juris Doctor degree from Hastings Law School, San Francisco in 1967.
+Mr. Anolik received his Juris Doctorate degree from Hastings Law School, San Francisco in 1967.
 He studied International Law at the University of California, Boalt Hall, and the Academia Internationalis Lex et Scientia, The Hague, Netherlands, in 1971.
-He is a member of the California and Washington D.C.
-Bars, and is admitted to practice in several Federal District Courts, U.S. Tax Court, and the U.S. Supreme Court.
+He is admitted to practice in several Federal District Courts, U.S. Tax Court, and the U.S. Supreme Court.

 His international expertise in “travel law” became widely known to the travel industry when he prevailed in two landmark cases:American Society of Travel Agents v.
 The Bank of America, 385 F.Supp.
 1084 (N.D.Cal.
 1974), a case restricting national banks from engaging in the travel agency business; and Foremost vs. Qantas, limiting carrier antitrust immunity.

 Mr. Anolik’s latest books, The Frequent Traveler's Guide and Traveler’s Rights: Your Legal Guide to Fair Treatment and Full Value (Legal Survival Guides) are now available from Amazon.com and are sold at Barnes & Noble, Borders and most other major bookstores.